 The train platform where Jews were sent to concentration camps is now preserved as a Holocaust memorial.

 This train platform was originally used for loading and unloading trains carrying mail.
 But between 1943 and 1945, it took on a much more sinister role.
-It was from platform 21 in Milan’s Central Station that Jews were carted off to Nazi concentration camps during World War II.
+It was from platform 21 in Milan’s Central Station that Jews and other persecuted peoples were carted off to Nazi concentration camps during World War II.

-During the Shoah (Holocaust), Jews were rounded up and loaded into cattle cars.
+During the Shoah (Holocaust), Jews, leftists, homosexuals, and the disabled were rounded up and loaded into cattle cars.
 They were then trucked off to concentration camps like Auschwitz, Mauthausen, and Bergen Belsen or other deportation points at Fossoli and Bolzano.